NuiLab/OpenHID.com/readme.md

-# OpenHID.com
+# OpenHID Web Stack

-The OpenHID stack that powers our website and subservices.
+The OpenHID stack that powers our website and services.

 ## Apps